 Those reproductive years span your teenage years – or whenever you first get your period – to the wind-down of your menstrual cycle, which happens during pre-menopause in your mid-to-late forties.
-And it’s when things are starting up and winding down that you’re most likely to deal with an irregular period cycle, which makes sense, since there’s a lot going on in your body that can upset your schedule.
+And it’s when things are starting up and winding down that you’re most likely to deal with an irregular menstrual bleeding (teenage irregular periods), which makes sense, since there’s a lot going on in your body that can upset your schedule.
 Really, your body is just figuring out its new schedule, which can mean your period comes early, late, or not at all.

 The exact time between bleeding can be anywhere from 21 to 35 days – it just depends on your body.
 Generally, your period is considered late when it comes after the 35-day mark.
 If your period falls beyond this range more than once or twice, it can be a sign of something else going on.
-It’s a good idea to seek medical advice if your menstrual cycle is less than 21 days or more than 35 – or if you experience other symptoms, such as heavy bleeding or pain.
+It’s a good idea to seek medical advice if your menstrual cycle is less than 21 days or more than 35 – or if you experience other symptoms of irregular periods (for example, menstruation may occur earlier - find out the reasons), such as heavy bleeding or pain.
 Your doctor can help you get to the bottom of it.

 Tracking your period can also give you a better sense of how long your cycle is.
 It’s really easy – just use our free period tracker to calculate when your next period will be.

 Regular menstruation is one sign of a woman's overall good health and hormonal balance.
 What do irregular periods mean?
 Menstrual disorders can be divided according to the cause of their onset and their nature.
 The most common changes in the balance of menstruation concern the regularity of cycles, the abundance of bleeding and the presence of increased pain.